OpenPrinting/cups-snap/README.md

 We are working with desktop environment and application developers on solving these issues.

 So replace your system's CUPS setup by the CUPS Snap only if you know what you are doing.
-Especially do not do so in desperation if you think that your system's CUPS setup has a problem.**
+Especially do not do so in desperation if you think that your system's CUPS setup has a problem.</B>

 ## Introduction